 Mr. Patrick Morris reports

-Anna Hicken, PGeo, of Geomax Consulting, a consultant to the company, is the qualified person as defined in National Instrument 43-101, who has reviewed and approved the scientific and technical content of the press release.
+Anna Hicken, PGeo, of Geomax Consulting, a consultant to the company, is the qualified person as defined in National Instrument 43-101, and has reviewed and approved the scientific and technical content of the press release.

 About Clear Sky Lithium Corp.